Equity in IDEA: New Disproportionality Regulations and Supports

 To prepare for these changes, the Department will gather stakeholder groups to offer feedback and help design policies, practices, procedures and supports.

-As you prepare your final EMIS student data, it is important to confirm the accuracy of discipline data submitted.
+As you prepare EMIS student data, it is important to confirm the accuracy of discipline data submitted.
 The Department recommends special education staff work with personnel responsible for reporting discipline events to ensure accuracy of these data:

 - Reported number of days of discipline;